Flat (digital) printing is ideal for printing artwork containing multiple colors. It's also a great way to produce small(er) runs.

 Turnaround time: Please allow 2–4 weeks for this printing process, too.

-Whether it be for the whole invitation set or simply the return address, the artwork is stamped by hand.
-Each piece is unique and has a bit of wabi-sabi.
+Whether it be for the whole invitation set or simply the return address, the artwork is stamped by hand, piece by piece.
+Each card is unique and has a bit of wabi-sabi.

 For color, we'll select an ink that best matches or complements a color from your project or from a sample you provide.
-For size, please limit to 5" x 7".
+Please limit size to 5" x 7".

 Turnaround time: 1–2 weeks

-Our projects sometimes use only one type of print method, but often they incorporate a bit of everything.
-Feel free to mix print methods across your pieces (i.e. foil invitation + letterpress RSVP, flat insert), or combine multiple methods within each piece (i.e. an invitation with letterpress printed text + flat printed illustration).
+Projects may involve only a single type of print method but typically they incorporate a bit of everything!
+We can discuss how to combine different print methods across all your pieces (i.e. foil invitation + letterpress RSVP + flat insert) or layer multiple methods within each piece (i.e. an invitation with letterpress printed text + flat printed illustration).

 If you’re interested in other forms of printing—i.e. silkscreening, risograph, embossing, engraving—let us know.